Progressive Autoregressive Video Diffusion Models: Experiments

 We train \internalmodel on our progressive noise levels, as discussed in~\cref{sec:method:training}.
 The resulting model can perform progressive autoregressive video generation, which we denote as PA-\internalmodel.
 We also train \internalmodel with the \textit{replacement-with-noise} method, which we will denote as RW-\internalmodel.
 Starting from the same pre-trained weight of the base model, RW-\internalmodel is trained for 3 times more training steps compared to PA-\internalmodel.

-\opensora undergoes masked pre-training~\citep{opensora}, where the masked latents $\displaystyle \rvx_{0:E-1}^0$ are clean without any added noise~\citep{opensora}.
+\opensora undergoes masked pre-training~\cite{opensora}, where the masked latent frames $\displaystyle \rvx_{0:E-1}^0$ are clean without any added noise~\cite{opensora}.
 This allows the \opensora base model to perform autoregressive video generation with the \textit{replacement-without-noise} method.
 We denote this model as RN-\opensora-base.
-Such training also allows \opensora to learn that the noise levels $\displaystyle \rvt_{0:F-1}$ can be independent with respect to the latent frames and thus enables our \textit{progressive autoregressive} video denoising sampling procedure (\cref{sec:method:autoregressive,alg:main}) to work training-free.
-We denoise this model as PA-\opensora-base.
+Such training also allows \opensora to learn that the noise levels $\displaystyle \rvt_{0:F-1}$ can be independent with respect to the latent frames and thus enables our \textit{progressive autoregressive} video denoising sampling procedure (\cref{alg:main}) to work training-free.
+We denote this model as PA-\opensora-base.
+Please refer to~\cref{sec:training_details} for training details.

-\paragraph{Training details} We train \internalmodel and \opensora on captioned image and video datasets, containing 1 million videos and 2.3 billion images.
-These data are licensed and have been filtered to remove low-quality content.
-We train PA-\internalmodel on video clips of $16, 32, ..., 176$ frames that correspond to $F=5, 10, ..., 55$ latents.
-The $F=55$ attention window length is derived by setting $F=S+5$, where $S=50$ is the number of sampling steps in M ($S=30$ in O) and $5$ is the length of an additional chunk of latent frames.
-The advantage of such design is described in the below ``Keeping clean frames available in temporal self-attention'' paragraph.
-The shorter latent frame lengths $F=5, 10, ..., 50$ are used for the variable length training, as discussed in~\cref{sec:method:autoregressive}.
-RW-\internalmodel is trained on videos of $64$ frames that corresponds to $F=20$ latents.